Dead or Alive? Implications of the Muon Anomalous Magnetic Moment for 3-3-1 Models: Introduction

-Having said that, there are models based on this gauge symmetry that have become quite popular.
-They are know as {\it Minimal 3-3-1} \cite{Pisano:1991ee}, 3-3-1 with right-handed neutrinos ({\it 3-3-1 r.h.n}), \cite{Hoang:1996gi,Hoang:1995vq}, 3-3-1 with neutral lepton ({\it 3-3-1 LHN}) \cite{Mizukoshi:2010ky,Catano:2012kw}, {\it Economical 3-3-1} \cite{Dong:2006mg,Dong:2008ya,Martinez:2014lta}, and {\it 3-3-1 with exotic leptons} \cite{Ponce:2001jn,Ponce:2002fv,Anderson:2005ab,Cabarcas:2013jba}.
-Each model gives rise to several new contributions to $a_\mu$ and these corrections come either from gauge bosons, or scalar fields, or new fermions.
+That said, there are models based on this gauge symmetry that have become quite popular.
+They are known as {\it Minimal 3-3-1} \cite{Pisano:1991ee}, 3-3-1 with right-handed neutrinos ({\it 3-3-1 r.h.n}), \cite{Hoang:1996gi,Hoang:1995vq}, 3-3-1 with neutral lepton ({\it 3-3-1 LHN}) \cite{Mizukoshi:2010ky,Catano:2012kw}, {\it Economical 3-3-1} \cite{Dong:2006mg,Dong:2008ya,Martinez:2014lta}, and {\it 3-3-1 with exotic leptons} \cite{Ponce:2001jn,Ponce:2002fv,Anderson:2005ab,Cabarcas:2013jba}.
+Each model gives rise to several new contributions to $a_\mu$, and these corrections come either from gauge bosons, or scalar fields, or new fermions.
 Some of them induce a negative contribution to $a_\mu$.
-As we plan to draw solid conclusions, we exploit the fact all these new particles have masses proportional to the energy scale at which the $SU(3)_L \times U(1)_N$ symmetry is broken down to $SU(2)_L \times U(1)_Y$.
-Therefore, we can compute up to some constants the overall contribution to g-2 stemming from each of these five models in terms of the scale of symmetry breaking.
-In this way, we can connect our findings to existing bounds in the literature rising from collider physics.
+In the past, these corrections to $a_\mu$ have been studied as a function of the masses of the particles.
+The conclusions can be misleading when there are multiple particles contributing to g-2.
+Thus, we believe that the proper way to present results in the context of 3-3-1 models is by presenting results in terms of the energy scale of symmetry breaking.
+The individual contributions to g-2 are not particularly relevant, but the overall correction to g-2, because there might be cancellations.
+The main corrections to g-2 stem from new gauge bosons whose masses are determined by the energy scale at which the 3-3-1 symmetry is broken.
+Therefore, we can write down all individual contributions in terms of this energy scale and later sum them up to derive the overall contribution to g-2.
+We do this exercise for the five models under study.
+Moreover, in this way, we can connect our findings to existing bounds rising from collider physics.
 We believe that our findings will represent a new direction concerning 3-3-1 model building endeavors if the g-2 anomaly is confirmed.

 There were studies of the muon magnetic moment in the context of 3-3-1 models in the past \cite{Ky:2000ku,Kelso:2013zfa,Binh:2015cba,Cogollo:2017foz,DeConto:2016ith,CarcamoHernandez:2020pxw}.
 We extend them by investigating five different models simultaneously and putting them into perspective with existing bounds.
 Moreover, we show that previous conclusions found in the literature are not valid in the presence of two heavy new fields in the loop.
 At loop level, there can be more than one heavy particle in the loop that contributes to the muon magnetic moment.
 This is a common feature in 3-3-1 models as they have a rich particle spectrum.
 We show how our conclusions change depending on the masses of those particles and draw robust conclusions.
 We provide a Mathematica notebook, available at \cite{numericalcode}.